-understood that the primary supervisory role rests upon your supervisor, and that your supervisor has the responsibility of overseeing your day-to-day progress, directing your research and advising you on a variety of academic matters.
-The Graduate Supervision Policy approved by Senate in January 2022 provides a detailed description of the roles and responsibilities of the Supervisor, Student, Supervisory Committee Members and the Departmental Graduate Program, as well as links to related resources.
+It is understood that the primary supervisory role rests upon your supervisor, and that your supervisor has the responsibility of overseeing your day-to-day progress, directing your research and advising you on a variety of academic matters.
+While not obligatory, it is recommended that the supervisor and student develop a formal "Letter of Understanding" at the beginning of the degree that details preferred mechanisms of contact, regularity of meetings, structure-of the supervisor-student relationship and time in the lab expectations.
+The Graduate Supervision Policy approved by Senate in January 2022 provides a detailed description of the roles and responsibilities of the Supervisor, Student, Supervisory Committee Members and the Departmental Graduate Program Committee, as well as links to related resources.